What's Your Apology Language?

 You have a right to be upset, but I hope that you can forgive me and remain my friend despite your disappointment.

-A team member blamed you with sole responsibility for the failure of a committee project although he/she shared leadership duties of the committee.
-He/she should say:
+A team member blamed you with sole responsibility for the failure of a committee project although they shared leadership duties of the committee.
+They should say:

 There is no excuse for my behavior, and the only way I’m going to feel remotely better is to make this right between us.
 What do you need me to do or say?

 I’m either going to learn how to treat my team members more appropriately, or I’m not going to lead any more committees.
 I want to grow from this experience.

 Please forgive me.
 I was wrong to blame you, and I hope that you will forgive me.